The Complete Guide to Schedule C for Freelancers

 Common Schedule C Mistakes

 Not reporting all income.
 The IRS receives copies of your 1099s.
-If your Schedule C income doesn't at least match the 1099 totals, you'll likely get a CP2000 notice - an automated letter saying you underreported.
+If your Schedule C income doesn't match the 1099 totals, expect a CP2000 notice for underreported income.

 Claiming personal expenses as business.
 The deduction must have a clear business purpose.
-A new laptop is deductible if you use it for work; a gaming console is not (even if you "might" do work on it).
-If an item is mixed-use, deduct only the business-use percentage.
+A new laptop is deductible if you use it for work; a gaming console is not.
+For mixed-use items, deduct only the business-use percentage.

 Reporting a loss year after year.
 The IRS may reclassify your business as a hobby under Section 183 if you report a loss three or more years out of five.
 If this happens, your expenses are no longer deductible.
-To demonstrate profit motive, keep professional records, market your services, and show a clear intention to make money.
+Keep professional records, market your services, and show clear intent to make money.

 Forgetting the self-employment tax deduction.
-Half of your SE tax is deductible from your gross income on Schedule 1.
-This is an "above-the-line" deduction that many freelancers miss, which means they're paying income tax on money that went to FICA taxes.
+Half of your SE tax is deductible from gross income on Schedule 1.
+This "above-the-line" deduction is often missed, meaning you pay income tax on money that went to FICA taxes.

 The Takeaway

-Schedule C is straightforward once you understand the structure: report your income, subtract your expenses, and carry the result to your 1040.
-The challenge isn't the form itself - it's having clean, organized records to fill it in accurately.
+Schedule C is straightforward: report your income, subtract your expenses, and carry the result to your 1040.
+The challenge is having clean, organized records to fill it in accurately.

 Ready to stop overpaying taxes?